Actindo-AG/Documentation/Channels/UserInterface/05a_Orders.md

   Click this button to display the filter bar and customize the active filters.
 The *x* indicates the number of filters that are currently active.

 - [x]
   Select the checkbox to display the editing toolbar.
-Only one checkbox can be selected at a time.
+You can only select one checkbox at a time.

 - [VIEW]
-  Click this button to view a selected line item.
-This button is only displayed if a checkbox in the list of line items is selected.
+  Click this button to display the *Line item* view of the selected line item.
+Alternatively, you can click directly a row in the list to edit the corresponding line item.

-The list displays all line items available.
+The list displays all items of the selected order.
+Depending on the settings, the displayed columns may vary.
 All fields are read-only.
-Depending on the settings, the displayed columns may vary.

 - *SKU*
+  Stock Keeping Unit.
+Identification number of the product to the order.

 - *Type*
+  Item type.
+The following options are available:
+    - **Line item**
+    - **Shipping**

+  [comment]: <> (what else?)

 - *ID*
+  Order identification number.
+The ID number is automatically assigned by the system after creation.

-- ...
+- Attribute
+  You can add a column for each attribute that is assigned to the order.
+The column displays the attribute name, the row displays the corresponding attribute value of the order.

 ### Line item

-*Omni-Channel > Orders and returns > Tab ORDERS > Select an order > Tab Line items > Select line item*
+*Omni-Channel > Orders and returns > Tab ORDERS > Select order > Tab Line items > Select line item*

 ![Line item](../../Assets/Screenshots/Channels/OrdersReturns/Orders/LineItemAttributes.png "[Line item]")

 - ![Back](../../Assets/Icons/Back02.png "[Back]") (Back)
   Click this button to close the *Line item* view and return to the list of line items.
+All changes are rejected.

 - [CANCEL]
   Click this button to close the *Line item* view.
-The list of line items is displayed.

 ### Line item &ndash; Attributes

-*Omni-Channel > Orders and returns > Tab ORDERS > Select an order > Tab Line items > Select line item > Tab Attributes*
+*Omni-Channel > Orders and returns > Tab ORDERS > Select order > Tab Line items > Select line item > Tab Attributes*

 ![Line item attributes](../../Assets/Screenshots/Channels/OrdersReturns/Orders/LineItemAttributes.png "[Line item attributes]")

 [comment]: <> (Hinzufügen/erklären?
 The attributes tab reproduces the fields available in the marketplace.)

 In the left margin column, all available attribute groups are displayed.
 Click an attribute group to display the attributes that are assigned to this group on the right side of the *Attributes* tab.
-If the order contains attributes that are unassigned, the *Unassigned group* attribute group is automatically displayed in the left margin column.
+If the line item contains attributes that are unassigned, the *Unassigned group* attribute group is automatically displayed in the left margin column.

-The right side of the *Attributes* tab displays all attributes that are assigned to the selected group in the left margin column.
-Depending on the attribute group selected, the fields displayed vary.
-The line item attributes are imported via the connection driver.
-All fields are locked and, therefore, read-only.

-The attributes assigned to each group can be managed and customized in the *DataHub* module.
-For detailed information, see [Attribute groups](../../DataHub/UserInterface/02c_AttributeGroups.md).

 - ![Folders](../../Assets/Icons/Folders01.png "[Folders]") (Folders)
   Attribute group that contains attribute sub-groups.
-Click the attribute group or the arrow *>* left to the attribute group to unfold the group and display the attribute sub-groups.
+Click the attribute group or the arrow left to the attribute group to unfold the group and display the attribute sub-groups.

 - ![Folder](../../Assets/Icons/Folder01.png "[Folder]") (Folder)
   Attribute group.
 Click the attribute group to display all attributes that are assigned to the selected attribute group on the right side of the *Attributes* tab.

+The right side of the *Attributes* tab displays all attributes that are assigned to the selected group in the left margin column.
+All fields are read-only.

 - ![Fade in/out](../../Assets/Icons/FadeInOut01.png "[Fade in/out]") (Fade in/out)
   Click this button to hide or display the left margin column with the attribute groups.
 When the left margin is displayed and you click this button, the column is hidden.
 When the column is hidden and you click this button, the column is displayed again.